cloudfoundry/archiver/.github/PULL_REQUEST_TEMPLATE.md

-Thank you for submitting a pull request to the archiver repository.
+Thank you for submitting a pull request to the archiver repository!

 We appreciate the contribution.
 To help us understand the context for your pull request, please fill out this template to the best of your ability.

 ## Please make sure to complete all of the following steps